dentarg/auth0-blog/_posts/2018-03-15-application-metrics-with-express-gateway.markdown

 Unless you're building a proof of concept or an application that's not aiming to reach production, you definitely want to add **monitoring** and **metrics** to your system.
 In this installment, we're going to look how **Express Gateway** can help you to add application specific metrics and expose them through an HTTP endpoint that can be queried by an external service, such as [Prometheus][prometheus-homepage].

+{% include tweet_quote.html quote_text="Monitoring and metrics are an important part of your system." %}

 ## Express Gateway to Rescue

 Express Gateway is an API gateway that sits at the heart of any microservices architecture (regardless of what language or platform is being used), **securing** the different pieces and exposing them through **APIs**.
 All these magic works by using [Node.js](https://nodejs.org), [ExpressJS](https://expressjs.com/), and [Express middleware](https://expressjs.com/en/guide/writing-middleware.html).